JAMKuttan/Cellranger_count/README.md

     * **--forceCells**
         * forces filtering of the top number of cells matching this parameter
         * 0-10000
-        * if --forceCells is used then --expectedCells is not necessary and is overwritten
+        * if --forceCells is used then --expectedCells is not necessary and is ignored
         * eg: **--forceCells 10000**
     * **--kitVersion**
         * the library chemistry version number for the 10x Genomics Gene Expression kit
-        * setting to auto will attempt to autodetect from the detected cycle strategy in the fastq's
+        * setting to auto will attempt to autodetect from the detected sequencing strategy in the fastq's
         * version numbers are spelled out
         * --kitversion is only used if --version (cellranger version) is > 2
         * --version (cellranger version) 2.1.1 can only read --kitVersion of two (2)